hantsy/jakartaee10-sandbox/docs/rest.md

 public record GreetingRecord(String name, LocalDateTime sentAt){}
 ```

-Build and run the application, and use `curl` to access the `/greeting` endpoint.
+Build and run the application on GlassFish or WildFly, and use `curl` to access the `/greeting` endpoint.

 ```bash
 curl http://localhost:8080/rest-examples/api/greeting